5600.5: Procedures for Life-Threatening Asthma Attacks and Systemic Allergic Reactions

 8. Any individual treated for symptoms with epinephrine at school will be transferred to a medical facility.

 G. The school nurse will inspect the nebulizer monthly in their assigned area after each use to ensure that the equipment is in proper working order and is ready for the next usage.
-The school nurse will also periodically inspect the nebulizer to ensure that it is in working order and supplies of albuterol and Epi-Pens have not exceeded the recommended shelf life or when there is a color change in the epinephrine due to reaching or exceeding the expiration date or improper temperature control.
+The school nurse will also periodically inspect the nebulizer to ensure that it is in working order and supplies of nebulized albuterol and epinephrine auto injectors have not exceeded the recommended shelf life or when there is a color change in the epinephrine due to reaching or exceeding the expiration date or improper temperature control.
 The school nurse will provide an inventory which includes lot number of medications and the recommended shelf life.

 D. A certified CPR instructor will provide CPR training.